gaehlerm/SoftwareEngineering/README.md

 Two bounded contexts may share a common sub-context.
 This is usually the domain core that is used by several different domain models.
 Having a shared domain core means that all involved models have to pay attention that the domain core is always in sync.
 This can be done by the CI.
 Additionally it takes quite some communication between the teams or else the core domain may get fragmented.

-The models involved with a shared context may be seen as
+// The models involved with a shared kernel may be seen as ...?

 ### Anticorruption layer

 ### Separate ways

 Sometimes the overhead of keeping models together simply becomes too big and it turns out that it is no longer useful to work together.
 It is no longer worth the effort.
 There is only very little overlap between the two models and cutting them apart is not such a big deal.
 If you need a feature from the other model, just reimplement it.
 Having a little bit of redundancy between two models is still better than coupling them together.
 Of course it would probably be the best solution to break out the commonly used parts of the models into a third model that supplies infrastructure code for all other models.
+But maybe that's not worth it.

 ### Conformist